skip to main content

-Odd Banknote Stories Part One
+Odd Banknote Info Part One

-Odd Banknote Stories
+Odd Banknote Info

 Scotland

-security thread, (dots & dashes) that in Morse code spell the letters B O S (Bank of Scotland).
+The £20 Bank of Scotland banknotes of 1969 signed Lord Polwarth and J. Letham has a staggered security thread, (dots & dashes) that in Morse code spell the letters B O S (Bank of Scotland).
 Pick 110A

-(extremely Fine) with two folds.
-The explanation is up till the late 1990's all Scottish tills had small
+When buying Scottish banknotes you may be told the banknote is Scottish Unc (uncirculated).
+In reality it is EF (extremely Fine) with two folds.
+The explanation is up till the late 1990's all Scottish tills had small wooden drawers.
+All banknotes were folded in three and placed in the drawer compartments before issue.

 Notches

-The notches appear on the right hand edge only, which is always deckled. £5 note notches are in
+The right hand edges of the notes shown below in order of denomination: £5, £10, £20, £50, £100.
+The notches appear on the right hand edge only, which is always deckled. £5 note notches are in the form of the top right corner removed.
+For further reading:- Promises to Pay page 98.

 Prisoner of War

-in the form of banknotes, with the W^D logo.
+Issued by the War Office, Second World War prisoners interned in Britain could earn money paid in the form of notes, with the W^D logo.
 Values issued include 3d, 6d, 1s, 2s 6d, 5s & 10s.
+There were over two hundred camps spread all over Britain, each identified by its own number.

 Prisoner of War camp notes from Bhopal India